In 2018, USDA collected and tested 758 wheat flour and

 .

-Apples are generally near the top of EWG’s Dirty Dozen™
+generally near the top of EWG’s Dirty Dozen™ list because they contain an

-list because they contain an average of 4.4 pesticide residues, including some
+average of 4.4 pesticide residues, including some at high concentrations.
+One

-at high concentrations.
-One chemical found on apples has triggered an intense
+chemical found on apples has triggered an intense international debate, set the

-international debate, set the U.S. and Europe on radically different courses,
+U.S. and Europe on radically different courses, and given Americans one more

-and given Americans one more reason to buy organic apples.
+reason to buy organic apples.